We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-In each ear, there is a tube that connects the middle of the ear to your throat and nose and helps to regulate ear pressure.
-This is called a “Eustachian tube,” named after the 16th century anatomist who discovered it.
-When the tube is blocked for some reason, you may experience barotrauma.
+In each ear there is a tube that connects the middle of your ear to your throat and nose.
+It also helps regulate ear pressure.
+This tube is called the eustachian tube.
+When the tube is blocked, you may experience ear barotrauma.

 Occasional ear barotrauma is common, especially in environments where the altitude changes.
-While the condition is not harmful in some people, frequent cases can cause further complications.
-It is important to understand the differences between acute (occasional) and chronic (recurring) cases so you know when to seek medical treatment.
+While the condition isn’t harmful in some people, frequent cases may cause further complications.
+It’s important to understand the differences between acute (occasional) and chronic (recurring) cases so you know when to seek medical treatment.

 - ear pain

-Eustachian tube blockage is the direct cause of ear barotrauma.
-This tube may have a fancy name, but it actually helps to restore equilibrium during changes in pressure.
-For example, yawning is controlled in the ears through the Eustachian tube.
-When the tube is blocked, symptoms persist because the pressure in the ear is now different than the pressure just outside of your eardrum.
+Eustachian tube blockage is one of the causes of ear barotrauma.
+The eustachian tube helps to restore equilibrium during changes in pressure.
+For example, yawning normally opens the eustachian tube.
+When the tube is blocked, symptoms develop because the pressure in the ear is different than the pressure outside of your eardrum.